Luther College Nordic Choir to perform Tour Homecoming Concert in Decorah

 Mackenzie Milder, sophomore

-Marissa Stock, junior
+Marissa Stock, senior

 Des Moines